Lind-Project/lind-docs/README.md

 This repository contains the documentation for the Lind Project.

+Please navigate to the respective directories for more detailed information about each project.

 ## RustPosix

-The documentation for the `rustposix` project can be found in the `docs/rustposix` directory.
+The documentation for the `RustPOSIX` can be found in the `docs/rustposix` directory.

 [View RustPosix Documentation](docs/RustPOSIX/Home.md)

-**Note:** In our documentation, `SafePosix` and `RustPosix` are used interchangeably.
-We are in the process of migrating the name to `RustPosix`.

 ### Contents